agiambro/neat-converter/README.md

 ## Assumptions

 You used Smart Folders and only saved Receipt and Document types.
-You moved all smart folders to a local directory.
+All smart folders have been moved to a local directory.